EndeavourPlatforms/groeigids-api-client/README.md

 - Composer
 - A valid API key for the Groeigids API
 - A PSR-18 compatible HTTP client
-- A PSR-7 compatible Message implementation
-- A PSR-7 compatible HTTP factory implementation
+- A PSR-17 compatible HTTP factory implementation

 ## Installation
 To install the Groeigids API Client, use Composer: